 What is the right way to use diamond tools?

-The basic principle for the correct use of an electroplated diamond tool is to use as much of the tool height available.
-This will ensure that it wears out evenly.
+The basic rule to properly use an electroplated diamond tool is to use the entire available height of the cutting surface.
+This will ensure it wears out evenly.

 Solution by changing the feed rate and the pitch

-Solution by Adaptive Feed in advanced CAD/CAM software
+The Adaptive Feed solution in advanced CAD/CAM software